sands31/WCS_JavaKata/README.md

 # Sum of Odds

-Create a methods which returns the sum of all odd values contained into an integer array.
+Create a methods which returns the sum of all odd values contained in an integer array.